 As you can see above, the current allocation at year’s end has strayed a bit from my preferred mix.
 As such any new funds deposited in the Money Market Fund will go to buying TD International Index.
 This is known as re-balancing and I show an example of how it’s done later in this article.

-This is what the same RESP portfolio looked like a year ago in December 2016:
+This is what the same RESP portfolio looked like in December 2016: